The COVID Impact on D&I Within Financial Services: Where Do We Stand Now?

-This will mean more profiles will have to be managed by a firm, but ultimately it will allow more diverse candidates to put themselves out there for consideration.
+This will mean more profiles will have to be managed by compliance recruitment firms, but ultimately it will allow more diverse candidates to put themselves out there for consideration.

-Jackson Baker is a Manager at Rutherford, the executive compliance, financial crime, legal and cyber security recruitment specialists.
+Jackson Baker is a Manager at Rutherford, the executive compliance, financial crime, legal, cyber security and compliance recruitment specialists.

 Contact us for a confidential search, send us an email at email@example.com or see our latest vacancies.